PhotonicsTUL/PLaSK/doc/xpl.rst

     Definition of a custom material.

-    :attr name: (required) Name of the material.
+    :attr required name: Name of the material.
 As all custom materials are simple materials, it can be an arbitrary identifier string.
 However, it may also contain a doping specification without the doping amount.
-    :attr kind: (either kind or base is required) Kind of the new material.
+    :attr kind: (either **kind** or **base** is required) Kind of the new material.
 Any of: *semiconductor*, *dielectric*, *oxide*, *metal*, *liquid crystal*.
-    :attr base: (either kind or base is required) Textual specification of the base material.
+    :attr base: (either **kind** or **base** is required) Textual specification of the base material.
 The doping amount information can be skipped from it, in which case the doping amount will have to be specified when the custom material is used.

-    .. rubric:: Content:
+    :Contents:

     The content of this element is the list of user-defined material properties.
 Each element of such list is a tag specifying the particular property which content is a mathematical expression computing this property.
 Each such expression can use several variables: the ones specified below next to each tag and ``dc`` or ``cc`` that will contain the user specified doping amounts: dopant or carriers concentration, respectively (at most one of ``cc`` or ``dc`` is defined, never both).